 How to deliver Probiotics to your Dog

 Many natural foods contain probiotics.
 Simply feeding these foods to your dog will help to boost their oral health.
 Alternatively, you can use probiotic supplements in the dog’s regular food to deliver the microorganisms.
-The supplements and the probiotic foods can even be used together.
+Supplements and probiotic foods can even be used together.
 Supplements are usually marketed as containing certain strains of bacteria.
 You should make sure you use a variety of strains of bacteria on a daily basis to feed your protection dog.
 There should also be at least 10 million colony-forming units in the supplements.

 It is important to also feed prebiotics to your dog.
 These are insoluble fibers that serve as food for probiotics.
 Without them, your efforts to introduce probiotics will be futile as they will eventually die.